 Build the brick into a garden or building wall (it’s the same dimensions as a standard house brick) or even standalone.

-Position the bee brick in a warm, sunny spot, south facing, with no vegetation in front of the holes.
+As solitary bees are cold-blooded, they rely on the heat of the sun to warm them in the morning.
+Because of this please position the bee brick in a warm, sunny spot, south facing, with no vegetation in front of the holes.
 Ideally placed at least one metre from the ground.